zac-heisey/murray-lampert/_posts/2012-09-21-kitchen-remodeling-dos-and-donts.markdown

 categories:
 - Kitchen Remodeling
 featured-image: "/uploads/kitchen-remodel-dos-donts.jpg"
-excerpt: A good kitchen can sell a home, which is why so many homeowners take on a kitchen remodel to raise property value.
+description: A good kitchen can sell a home, which is why so many homeowners take on a kitchen remodel to raise property value.
 Here are some do's and don'ts to get you started.
 author: Gregg Cantor